nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 **📝 Observation:** Each purchase session generated an average of $43.86 in revenue, which reflects solid value per visit from buyers.
 ### Query 07: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.
+**Purpose:** Identifies other items frequently purchased with the target product.
+**Goal:** Support cross-sell strategies and product bundling.
 ```sql
 with customers as (
   select distinct fullVisitorId